mecid/mecid.github.io/_posts/2022-03-10-state-restoration-in-swiftui.md

 #### SceneStorage property wrapper
 *State* and *StateObject* property wrappers are great tools to hold a view state in runtime.
 The only problem is the ability to restore its value after app relaunch.
 SwiftUI sets the initial values to *State* and *StateObject* whenever it recreates a view holding these property wrappers.

+> To learn more about property wrappers in SwiftUI, take a look at my ["Understanding Property Wrappers in SwiftUI"](/2019/06/12/understanding-property-wrappers-in-swiftui/) post.

 Fortunately, SwiftUI provides us with the *SceneStorage* property wrappers allowing us to store values in the memory allocated by the current scene.
 It means every scene has private storage that other scenes can't access.
 The system is entirely responsible for managing per-scene storage, and you don't have access to the data without the *SceneStorage* property wrapper.

 ```swift